UVA Reading Professional Development

 Available Non-Credit Professional Learning for School Divisions

 We also provide half-day workshops that concentrate on the topics listed below.
-Participants receive current research and best practices on a literacy related topic.
+Participants receive current research and best practices on a literacy-related topic.
 Teachers leave each workshop with hands-on activities/materials they can use in their classrooms the very next day!

-- Small-Group, Supplemental Reading Instruction
+- Reading Instruction for Diverse Populations

 "A strength of the coaching experience was the immediate feedback, one-on-one help with student grouping, and attention to what could realistically happen in the classroom." -Sara, Elementary Classroom Teacher, Caroline County Public Schools

 "The coach was very knowledgeable about all the subject matter.
 She gave positive feedback while at the same time explaining what the teachers could be doing to strengthen instruction." -Jennifer, Elementary Reading Specialist, Richmond County Public Schools

 More information coming soon!

 Interested in learning more about reading instruction based in science?